Apple iPhone X

 Questions and Answers

 - The best price of Apple iPhone X is Rs.
-82,990 in Amazon, which is 7% less than the cost of in (Rs.
-89000).This phone is available in 64 GB, 256GB storage variants.
+77,499 in Paytmmall, which is 19% less than the cost of in (Rs.
+95390).This phone is available in 64 GB, 256GB storage variants.
 Apple iPhone X is available in Grey, Silver colours across various online stores in India.

 Apple iPhone X Details